Year Group Curriculum Pages

 5) Carefully consider what to teach - planning for the long term:

 - Even with the best will in the world, pupils won't have had the same experience learning at home that they would in school.
 We expect all pupils to have some gaps in their knowledge, however good our home learning approach was.
-The whole UK school population is in the same boat – everyone is losing at least 4 months of education and no school will be able to reteach every lesson pupils missed.
+The whole UK school population is in the same boat – and no school will be able to reteach every lesson pupils missed.

 - The impact on the existing curriculum should be carefully mapped.
 There will be some aspects of the wider curriculum which cannot be covered, or not covered in as much depth as before.

-- Subject leads to meet or talk to SLT look back on what teachers would have normally covered in each subject during the Summer Term.
+- Subject leads to meet or talk to SLT look back on what teachers would have normally covered in each subject during the lockdown periods.
 For each aspect of the curriculum, they will decide whether to:

 - Edit this content down so it can be recapped in a few weeks, or